 e) Work experience in local parks, shops, indoor market, nurseries.

-f) Sixth Form students in satellite classrooms at Cannock Chase High School (Mainstream Secondary) share the schools facilities such as the Sixth Form Centre, canteens and the site.
+f) Sixth Form students in satellite classroom at Cannock Chase High School (Mainstream Secondary) share the schools facilities such as the Sixth Form Centre, canteens and the site.

-g) Visits to places of worship such as church, Buddhist temple.
+g) Visits to places of worship such as churches, Buddhist temples.

 h) Shopping to purchase items needed to cook or for enterprise.